 Series payouts and awards will be provided at the final series race of either series.
 If a racer is eligible for a

-series payout and/or an award and cannot attend the final race of the series, the payout will be mailed out to
+series payout and/or an award and cannot attend the final race of the series, the payout will be donated to a local

-for our promoters, land managers, and participants.
-Each WVMBA Sanctioned race is a qualifying race for the
+insurance for our promoters, land managers, and participants.
+Each WVMBA Sanctioned race is a qualifying

-National series.
+race for the National series.
 By being part of these available points we have a larger draw.
-Racers in other states can
+Racers in other

-participate in our race and get points through the USA Cycling body allowing them to move up the ranks in the
+states can participate in our race and get points through the USA Cycling body allowing them to move up the

 USA Cycling Representative